-Our aim is that all students reach their further education aspirations and consequential career goals and, as such, the Clivebourne Sixth Form offers a range of highly regarded A Level subjects.
-From September 2018, students studying at the Clivebourne Sixth Form will select three A Level subjects to study over two years.
+Our aim is that all students reach their further education aspirations and consequential career goals and, as such, the Mossbourne Sixth Form offers a range of highly regarded A Level subjects.
+Students studying at the Mossbourne Sixth Form will select three A Level subjects to study over two years.
 In exceptional cases, students may consider studying a fourth subject.
-The Extended Project Qualification (EPQ), a qualification highly valued by top universities, is offered as an additional qualification for students to apply for this once they have enrolled in Year12.
+The Extended Project Qualification (EPQ), a qualification highly valued by top universities, is offered as an additional qualification for students to apply for this once they have enrolled in Year 12.

-Clivebourne Sixth Form students will have proven their academic mettle by attaining a minimum of 7 A*-C grades (or equivalent 4-9) including English and Maths, however, individual subjects will have specific minimum entry criteria.
+Mossbourne Sixth Form students will have proven their academic mettle by attaining a minimum of 7 4-9 Grades including English and Maths, however, individual subjects will have specific minimum entry criteria.

 When investigating your selection of the subject choices and combinations we advise that you carefully read the A Level Subject Guide, below, and consider the following questions: